 There are two types of advance directives.
 One describes the type of care a person wants.
 The other names someone else (health care proxy or agent) to make medical choices, if needed.
 Each state has its own laws.
-To learn more, visit New York Online Access to Health.
+To learn more, visit Caring Connections.

 Adult Day Care

 Social and recreational activities offered in a group setting.
 Adult day care does not offer health services that require a nurse.

 Programs that provide social and recreational activities and health services to adults who are physically (body) or cognitively (mind) impaired.
 These take place in supervised and structured settings.